 - the service is based on a comprehensive cluster needs analysis, is strategic and planned

-- the service is provided in accordance with the RTLB Professional Practice Toolkit
+- the service preserves the intent of the RTLB Professional Practice Toolkit

 - the service is well-documented; service outcomes are monitored, recorded and reported in accordance with Governing and Managing RTLB Clusters and the RTLB Professional Practice Toolkit

 - the service is continually improving, is responsive, flexible and innovative